 Causes of overflow incontinence include:

-Medical conditions such as tumors causing obstruction of urine flow
+- Medical conditions, such as tumors, that cause obstruction of urine flow

 Treatment for Different Types of Urinary Incontinence